 If you’re planning to visit Tirta Empul, check out:

 Overlooking the temple complex is a presidential palace that was built for Soekarno, the first President of Indonesia, in 1954.
-The government palace is now used as a place for visiting dignitaries and important guests.
+The government palace is now used as a place to host visiting dignitaries and important guests.

 How to Get There

 Tirta Empul is located close to the town of Tampaksiring in the village of Manukaya.
-The village is a 30-minute drive to the North of Ubud.
-Tirta Empul is clealy sign posted from the town of Tampaksiring.
-Unfortunately the same cannot be said if you are coming cross-country from the village of Sebatu.
+The village is a 30-minute drive to the north of Ubud.
+Tirta Empul is clearly signposted from the town of Tampaksiring.
+Unfortunately, the same cannot be said if you are coming cross-country from the village of Sebatu.

 The entrance to Tirta Empul is set away from the main road.
 There’s a large car park in the front of the temple, which is always full of tour buses and cars.
 You will need to put on a sarong before you can enter the temple.
-You can rent a sorong for a small donation at the entrance to the temple.
+You can rent a sarong for a small donation at the entrance to the temple.

 Like many of the temples around Ubud, Tirta Empul is open seven days a week.
 The opening hours for the temple are between 9:00 am and 5:00 pm.
 The entrance fee is Rp 15,000 for an adult and Rp 7,500 for a child for locals and Rp50,000 per person for foreigners.

 Tirta Empul Holy Water Temple

 Tirta Empul is a large temple complex and it takes at least 30 minutes to an hour to explore the entire site.
 There are four main parts to the temple.
 As soon as you pay the entrance fee for the temple you walk through the large stone Balinese doorway and arrive in the central courtyard of the temple.
 This area of the temple is called ‘Jaba Pura.’